herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 $ brew update
 {% endhighlight %}

-Once you have Homebrew, you can isntall pip, which is a tool for installing python packages.
+Once you have Homebrew, you can install pip, which is a tool for installing python packages.

 #### Install Python & Pip